midnightntwrk/midnight-template-repo/README.md

 # Midnight Template Repository

 This GitHub repository should be used as a template when createing a new Midnight GitHub reppository.
-The template is configured with default repository settings and a set of default files that are expected to exist in all Midnight GitHub reppositories.
+The template is configured with default repository settings and a set of default files that are expected to exist in all Midnight GitHub repositories.

 ### LICENSE